mmacdonnacha/Overthewire.org/bandit08-09/README.md

 ```

 Now we have grouped all duplicated lines we can elimiate the doubles.
-`uniq` command will let us elimated duplicated lines so we only see single occurences of each line.
+`uniq` command will let us eliminated duplicated lines so we only see single occurences of each line.
 We `sort` the data and pipe that to `uniq` to remove all the doubles.

 ```